PJT Partners: Business and competitors

 The firm is organized across three business lines: Strategic Advisory handles M&A, capital markets advisory, spin-offs, private placements, structured products and other transactions.
 Restructuring & Special Situations handles debtor advisory, creditor advisory, out-of-court solutions, distressed M&A and expert witness testimony.
 The Park Hill Group provides services for private equity, real estate, hedge funds and secondary advisory services.
 In 2018, PJT acquired CamberView, which advises clients on all aspects of corporate governance and shareholder activism, including contested situations, for $165 million.
 CamberView has since re-branded as PJT Camberview.

 The firm's restructuring and special situations team offers services that include advising companies, governments, creditors, and financial sponsors on distressed M&A, recapitalizations, reorganizations, exchange offers, debt repurchases and capital raises across industries such as automotive, consumer products, energy, financial institutions, healthcare, real estate, gaming & leisure, manufacturing, media & communications, retail, shipping, steel and transportation.
 The firm's restructuring business has completed over $1.9 trillion worth of deals since inception and was ranked #1 globally and in the U.S. for both announced and completed restructuring deals for the first quarter of 2016.
-Notable restructuring and special situations clients include Ford, General Motors, Goodyear, BCBGMAXAZRIA, Chiquita, Kodak, Hostess Brands, Mrs. Fields' Original Cookies, Xerox, Arch Coal, CHC Helicopter, TXU Energy, Enron, Evergreen Solar, General Electric, Key Energy, Linn Energy, Odebrecht, Penn Virginia, Samson Resources, Walter Energy, American International Group (AIG), Bear Stearns, Kaupthing, Lehman Brothers, Four Seasons Health Care, Vencor, Bally, Los Angeles Dodgers, Six Flags, Cengage, Dow Corning, Molycorp, Noranda Aluminum, Verso Corporation, AT&T Canada, Comcast, Avaya, iHeartMedia, Motorola, NII Holdings, Nortel, Tribune Media, Vivacom, Detroit, Dubai World, Greece, Iceland, Kansas, Puerto Rico, Ukraine, Caesars Entertainment Corporation, Kerzner International Resorts, Barneys New York, Macy's, Inc., Jack Wolfskin, J. C. Penney, Sears, Quiksilver, Sports Authority, Ultrapetrol, Aeroméxico, American Airlines, Delta Air Lines, Gol Transportes Aéreos, Kenya Airways.

 The firm competes with all investment banks that provide strategic advisory services.
-Main competitors include other leading independent advisory firms such as Centerview, Evercore and Lazard.
+Main competitors include other leading independent advisory firms such as Centerview, Evercore, Greenhill & Co., Moelis & Company, Lazard, and Perella Weinberg Partners.